rafaelchiafarelli/harpia/README.md

     * repeteable[size] -- this variable is statically allocated by "size".
 Even if it is a database.
         * 'size' represent the absolute maximum this variable can allocate.
+        * a table is created with fixed size

-    * pagination -- this means that there are functions related to the pagination of this variable by a amount that is passed via pararmeter
+    * pagination -- this means that there are functions related to the pagination of this variable by an amount that is passed via pararmeter
     * pagination[size] - this means that the pagination if fixed in "size" items per page
     * required - this means that this variable is absolutely necessary.
 It is required in the database and all the functions to set data will have this as parameter.
+    * unique - this means that the content of this variable cannot repeat itself in the database.

-* <type/message_id> is the type of the variable or the Foreign-Key used to merge 2 messages.
+* <type/message_name> is the type of the variable or the Foreign-Key used to merge 2 messages.
     * as a type, it can be another message, regular simple type available in protobuf meta language
     * as a Foreing-Key, it must be the index of another message, since it always exist, it will always be present.
 * <var_name> is the name of the variable and must created following the coding standart